Podcast: Download

 3. Use Memory Palaces

-Here at Magnetic Memory Method, we’re pretty partial to the memory palace — not because we’re deranged, but because it’s the most effective learning tool in the world!
+Here at the Magnetic Memory Method Headquarters, I’m partial to the Memory Palace technique — not because I’m deranged, but because it’s the most effective and exciting learning tool in the world.

 Once you learn what a memory palace is, take the time to create your own, and fully use your memory palace(s) from top to bottom, they become a key part of your effective study techniques.